dayman-3/theleague-coding-challenge/README.md

 - onDelete
 - onHash

-You'll also have to fix the render so that multiple blocks can display on the screen.
-Note that hashes a linked (hence *block chain*), so the hash of block 1 should be the previous hash of block 2, and the hash of block 2 should be the previous of block 3 and so on.
+You'll also have to fix the return render so that multiple blocks can display on the screen.Currently it is only one.
+Note that the hashes are linked (hence *block chain*), so the hash of block 1 should be the previous hash of block 2, and the hash of block 2 should be the previous of block 3 and so on.

 Tests for the Block Chain are provided, and given that you've done everything correctly, they should pass.